Skip to content

 prompt string Yes Instructions for Claude.

-anthropic_secret string No Anthropic API key or hive://secret/ reference.
+anthropic_secret string Conditional Anthropic API key or hive://secret/ reference.
+Required unless bedrock: or vertex: is set.
+See Alternative AI Providers.

 lc_api_key_secret string No LimaCharlie API key or hive://secret/ reference.